Sayan139/Sayan139/README.md

 - 👋 Hi, I’m @Sayan139
 - 👀 I’m interested in machine learning and web development and app development and also iot systems
 - 🌱 I’m currently learning data structures and algorithm and web dev
-- 💞️ I’m looking to collaborate on machine learning
 - 📫 How to reach me through sayanbiswas918482@gmail.com
 - 😄 Pronouns: his/him
-- ⚡ Fun fact: i love to listen

 <!---
 Sayan139/Sayan139 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.